Please reach us at midislandsnoblazers@gmail.com if you cannot find an answer to your question.

 The second club is the North Island Snowmobile Association.
 NISA manage and maintains one area, Mt.
 Adrian, west of Campbell River.
 Both clubs are Member Clubs of the British Columbia Snowmobile Federation and partner with private forest land owners for riding access.

-Because the private forest land owners require it to operate Off-Road Vehicles on their land legally.
-You put yourself at risk of trespassing charges by not following the land owners rules to be on their private property.
-Land owners requiring riders to be members of a club takes away the burden of having to manage individuals.
-They make the participating clubs do all the record keeping and request from them any required information.
+The land owners have several requirements to legally operate Off-Road Vehicles on their land.
+One of those requirements is belonging to a club with an access agreement.
+You put yourself at risk of trespassing charges by not following the land owners rules while on their private property.
+Requiring riders to be club members takes away the task of having to manage each individual wanting access with ORV's.
+The participating clubs do all the record keeping and keep the land owner up to date.
 See Access Webpage https://www.mosaicforests.com/access

-The long answer is forest land owners want records maintained on who has access to their property and the ability to identify them by their vehicle registration.
-They do have security patrols and occasional gate checks.
+The forest company want records maintained on who has access to their property along with the ability to identify them if necessary.
+This is done using vehicle registration.
+The forest land owners do have security patrols and occasional checks with the RCMP in attendance at entry points and gates.

-The ORV liability insurance is to to ensure the snowmobiler has the means to cover any damage or injuries to the company and/or other people.
+The ORV liability insurance is to to ensure any snowmobiler on forest company land has the means to cover any damages or injuries to the company and/or other people.

 There are two opposing views regarding trees.
-The snowmobilers view is to avoid hitting bigger trees for obvious reasons but tend to give much less consideration to smaller ones or the tops of larger ones in deep snow.
-The forest companys likely could care less if you hit a bigger tree but care a lot if you are damaging small trees and taking the tops off larger ones.
+The snowmobilers view is to avoid hitting bigger trees for obvious reasons but tend to give much less consideration to smaller ones or the tops off larger ones.
+The forest company's likely could care less if you hit a bigger tree but care a lot if you are damaging small trees and taking the tops off larger ones in deep snow.
 Trees are their crop.
 Any damage that breaks off branches or remove bark puts the tree at risk of disease or insects.
 When a smaller tree gets run over it can be partially uprooted, bent over and/or the trunk gets cracked.
-Even if it survives, the tree will grows in a curve trying to go vertical again.
+Even if it survives, the tree will grow in a curve trying to go vertical again.
 When the crown gets broken off, a stem takes over and also grows in a curve to vertical.
 It's like the tree starting over from that point.
 Needless to say, both occurrences devalue the tree.
 Are you going to miss them all?
 Unlikely, but make an effort and avoid going off the trail during low snow conditions.
+The forest company is serious about this.
+There is a provision in the access agreement to cancel it for tree damage caused by snowmobilers.

 Copyright © 2024 Mid-Island Sno-Blazers - All Rights Reserved.